playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ```

 ### Coding part 2 *Doomsday and printing the right day of the week*

 The most difficult bit is now done.
-We now only need to worry about the day of the month.
-The script now knows the location of the closest doomsday.
-But sort of, we haven't told it to get the item in that location, which is pretty easy:
+Now, we only need to worry about the day of the month.
+After all, the script now knows the location of the closest doomsday.
+But this is only half true; we haven't told it to get the item in that location, which is luckily pretty easy to do:

 ```python
 ClosestDoomsday = DoomsdayList[location]
 ```